 Ottawa offers the best of both worlds—the benefits of a big city with the comforts and safety of a small town.
 Ottawa was ranked the best place to live in Canada by MoneySense magazine.
 It ranks third in North America and 19th in the world in Mercer’s Quality of Living Survey.

 As the nation’s capital, Ottawa hosts many visiting dignitaries, major sporting events and festivals, including Winterlude, Bluesfest and Canada Day.
 Here you will find national museums and historic sites, as well as the Ottawa Senators hockey team, and former Grey Cup champions – the Ottawa Redblacks!

 Carleton’s campus is situated a short ride from Parliament Hill and Ottawa’s downtown core.
-Our self-contained campus is bordered by the Rideau Canal, Rideau River and a quiet residential neighbourhood.
+Our self-contained campus is bordered by the Rideau Canal, Rideau River, and a quiet residential neighborhood.
 The campus is well serviced by public transportation, with several bus routes and light rail stop on campus.

 You can also add a minor from another faculty for even greater career flexibility.